laminlabs/lamindb/docs/organize.md

 ## Via files & folders

-If a database seems daunting, you can use LaminDB as a versioned file system.
+You can use LaminDB as a file system.
 Similar to AWS S3, you organize artifacts into virtual folders using `/`-separated keys.
 To ingest a single file into a `project1/` folder, you'd call:

 ```python
 artifact1 = ln.Artifact("./dataset.csv", key="project1/dataset1.csv").save()